PhoenixTales/phoenix-docs/story/world/northeast.md

 Through this solution I could finally solve the puzzle of redesigning the northeastern environment without compromises.
 I had worked on it, on and off, in search for a solution, for 2 years.

+But while being sure that this time it would finally work out, I still had to do it.
+Now!